marckassay/AirDatabase/README.md

 ## AirSQLite-examples

-Will contain examples to assit developers on how to use AirSQLite with their projects.
+Will contain examples to assist developers on how to use AirSQLite with their projects.

 ## AirSQLite-unit-test